You are here

 Alcohol-Wise offers students a learning experience that helps motivate safer decision-making and promote student engagement for creating a healthier campus community.

-This collection of Virtual Pamphlets is published online by college counseling centers nationwide.
-The following resources may help you understand these topics and how they relate to college students.
+This collection of Virtual Pamphlets is published online by university counseling centers nationwide.
+The following resources may help you understand these topics and how they relate to university students.
 You are encouraged to start browsing!

-Real stories - College students are especially at risk for depression.
-Half of all college students reported being so stressed that they could not function during the past year.
-In these brief videos, college students share their stories about their struggles and how they connected with appropriate resources.
+Real stories - University students are especially at risk for depression.
+Half of all university students reported being so stressed that they could not function during the past year.
+In these brief videos, university students share their stories about their struggles and how they connected with appropriate resources.

 Medical and Psychological Links